CATHERINE CLOVER ARTIST

 My multidisciplinary practice addresses communication through voice, language and the interplay between hearing/listening, seeing/reading.
 Using field recording, digital imaging and the spoken/written word I explore an expanded approach to language within and across species through a framework of everyday experience.
 The artworks are social in nature and frequently involve collaboration and participation with other artists and with audiences.
 They take several forms including texts/scores, soundworks, installations, external public artworks, radio, live performance, readings and artists’ books.

-Brought up in London UK I studied during the 80s at Wimbledon School of Art and East London University, and arrived in Melbourne Australia as visiting artist through Gertrude Contemporary in the 1990s.
-My work has been exhibited/performed in Europe, Asia, North and South America.
-Oceania including Australia and New Zealand, I teach at Swinburne University, Melbourne (MA Writing) and hold a practice-led PhD (Fine Art) through RMIT University, Melbourne.
+Brought up in London UK I studied at Wimbledon School of Art and East London University, and arrived in Melbourne Australia as visiting artist through Gertrude Contemporary in the 1990s.
+My work has been exhibited and performed internationally since the 90s, within gallery spaces (university galleries, museums and artist-run initiatives), externally at public sites including public art commissions with local councils, as well as international conferences, media festivals, public radio.
+I teach in Melbourne at Swinburne University (MA Writing), RMIT University (MA Public Art) and hold a practice led PhD (Fine Art) through RMIT University.

-Further info see this link suitable for laptop/desktop screens
+More info in detail see this link suitable for laptop/desktop screens